-- 8. Enforcement/Compliance: The QM Department is responsible for monitoring and oversight of the QMC's enforcement of compliance with IEHP standards and required activities.
-Activities can be found in sections of manuals related to the specific monitoring activity.
-The general process for obtaining compliance when deficiencies are noted, and Corrective Action Plans (CAPs) are requested, is delineated in internal and external policies. - 9.
-Data Sources and Support: The QM/QI Program utilizes an extensive data system that captures information from claims and encounter data, enrollment data, UM and QM/QI activities, behavioral health data, pharmaceutical data, grievances and appeals, and Member Services, among others. - 10.
-Affirmation Statement: The QM/QI Program assures that utilization decisions made for IEHP Members are based solely on medical necessity.
-IEHP does not compensate or offer financial incentives to Practitioners or individuals for denials of coverage or service or any other decisions about Member care.
-IEHP does not exert economic pressure on Practitioners or individuals to grant privileges that would not otherwise be granted or to practice beyond their scope of training or experience. - 11.
-Availability of QM/QI Program Information: IEHP has developed an overview of the QM/QI Program and related activities.
-This overview is on the IEHP website at www.iehp.org \ and a paper copy is available to all Members and/or Practitioners upon request by calling IEHP Member Services Department.
+- 10. Availability of QMHETP Information: IEHP has developed an overview of the QMHETP and related activities.
+This overview is on the IEHP website at www.iehp.org and a paper copy is available to all Members and/or Practitioners upon request by calling IEHP Member Services Department.
 Members are notified of the availability through the Member Handbook.
 Practitioners are notified in the Provider Manual.
-The IEHP QM/QI Program Description and Work Plan are available to IPAs and Practitioners upon request.
-A summary of QM activities and progress toward meeting QM goals is available to Members, Providers, and Practitioners upon request. - 12.
+The IEHP QMHETP Description and Work Plan are available to IPAs and Practitioners upon request.
+A summary of QM activities and progress toward meeting QM goals is available to Members, Providers, and Practitioners upon request. - 11.
 Conflict of Interest: IEHP monitors IPAs for policies and procedures and signed conflict of interest statements at the time of the Delegation Oversight Annual Audit.

-2.6.
+2.7.
 Quality Subcommittees

-Subcommittee and functional reports are submitted to the QMC on a quarterly and ad hoc basis.
-The following Subcommittees, chaired by the IEHP CMO or designee, report findings and recommendations to the QMC:
+Subcommittee and functional reports are submitted to the QMHETC on a quarterly and ad hoc basis.
+The following Subcommittees, chaired by the IEHP CMO or designee, report findings and recommendations to the QMHETC:28

-- 1. Quality Improvement Subcommittee;
+- 1. Quality Improvement Council (QIC);

 - 2. Peer Review Subcommittee;

 - 3. Credentialing Subcommittee;

+- 4. Provider Network Access Subcommittee;

+- 5. D-SNP Model of Care (MOC) Subcommittee;

+- 6. Delegation Oversight Committee;

-- 4. Pharmacy and Therapeutics Subcommittee; and
+- 7. Pharmacy and Therapeutics Subcommittee; and

+- 8. Utilization Management Subcommittee.